Medically reviewed by Drugs.com. Last updated on Feb 15, 2023.

 BENLYSTA is for intravenous infusion only and must be reconstituted and diluted prior to administration [see Dosage and Administration (2.3)].
 Do not administer as an intravenous push or bolus.

 The recommended dosage regimen is 10 mg/kg at 2-week intervals for the first 3 doses and at 4-week intervals thereafter.
 Reconstitute, dilute, and administer as an intravenous infusion only, over a period of 1 hour.
 The infusion rate may be slowed or interrupted if the patient develops an infusion reaction.
 The infusion must be discontinued immediately if the patient experiences a serious hypersensitivity reaction [see Contraindications (4), Warnings and Precautions (5.4)].

 Preparation of Intravenous Solutions

-BENLYSTA is provided as a lyophilized powder in a single-use vial for intravenous infusion only and should be reconstituted and diluted by a healthcare professional using aseptic technique as follows.
+BENLYSTA is provided as a lyophilized powder in a single-dose vial for intravenous infusion only and should be reconstituted and diluted by a healthcare professional using aseptic technique as follows.
 Use of a 21- to 25-gauge needle is recommended when piercing the vial stopper for reconstitution and dilution.

 1. Remove BENLYSTA from the refrigerator and allow to stand 10 to 15 minutes for the vial to reach room temperature.

 - Reconstitute the BENLYSTA powder with Sterile Water for Injection, USP, as follows.
 The reconstituted solution will contain a concentration of 80 mg/mL belimumab.